Prerequisites

 In Part 2.1, we retrieved the protein sequence for Rheb-PA in D. melanogaster.
 Now we need to perform a BLAST search (Figure 16) of Rheb-PA against the entire D. yakuba genome assembly.

-The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between nucleotide or protein sequences by comparing nucleotide or protein sequences to sequence databases (or to an individual nucleotide or protein sequence) and calculates the statistical significance of each match.
-The statistical values we will focus on are E value and percent identity.
-Expect Value (E-Value): describes the expected number of BLAST hits with this alignment score or better due to chance; The lower the E-Value (i.e.
+REVIEW: The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between nucleotide or protein sequences by comparing nucleotide or protein sequences to sequence databases (or to an individual nucleotide or protein sequence) and calculates the statistical significance of each match.
+The statistical values we will focus on are: Expect Value (E-value): describes the expected number of BLAST hits with this alignment score or better due to chance.
+The lower the E-value (i.e., the closer it is to zero), the more significant the match.
+Percent Identity (Identities): describes how similar the query sequence is to the database (or subject) sequence (i.e., how many characters in each sequence are identical).
+The higher the Percent Identity (i.e., the closer it is to 100), the more significant the match.
+The five traditional BLAST programs: blastn program searches nucleotide databases using a nucleotide query; blastp program searches protein databases using a protein query; blastx program searches protein databases using a translated nucleotide query; tblastn program searches translated nucleotide databases using a protein query; tblastx program searches translated nucleotide databases using a translated nucleotide query

 Figure 16.
 Review of An Introduction to NCBI BLAST — The Pathways Project annotation protocol uses blastp and tblastn searches.

-Since we are looking for the orthologous region of Rheb in D. yakuba, we want BLAST to search the entire genome of D. yakuba to identify regions of local similarity with the protein sequence of Rheb in D. melanogaster we obtained in Part 2.1.
-In other words, we need to BLAST our Rheb protein sequence from D. melanogaster against the entire genome of D. yakuba to narrow down the possible regions where the Rheb ortholog could be in D. yakuba.
+Since we are looking for the orthologous region of Rheb in D. yakuba, we want to use BLAST to search the entire genome of D. yakuba to identify regions of local similarity with the protein sequence of Rheb in D. melanogaster we obtained in Part 2.1.
+In other words, we need to perform a BLAST search of our Rheb protein sequence from D. melanogaster against the entire genome of D. yakuba to narrow down the possible regions where the Rheb ortholog could be in D. yakuba.

 For this BLAST search, we will use the tblastn program to search the translated nucleotide database of our target species, D. yakuba, using the protein sequence of Rheb in D. melanogaster as our query.